-- 1. SRS Citizens Advisory Board (CAB) The SRS CAB provides advice and recommendations to the DOE on environmental remediation, waste management and related issues.
+- SRS Citizens Advisory Board (CAB) The SRS CAB provides advice and recommendations to the DOE on environmental remediation, waste management and related issues.
 The CAB is composed of 25 individuals from South Carolina and Georgia.
 The board members are chosen to reflect the cultural diversity of the population affected by SRS. - 2.
 Senior Environmental Managers Committee (SEMC) The SEMC is comprised of senior-level environmental managers from all of the SRS contractors.
-Information is shared via the SEMC with regard to environmental concerns, regulatory matters, SRS operational issues, and upcoming changes to improve the SRS environmental compliance program. - 3.
-Environmental Quality Management Division (EQMD) The DOE-SR conducts a periodic meeting of the SRS contractors along with the DOE environmental staff to discuss issues relevant to EQMD.
-These discussions provide a forum for DOE to provide regulatory direction and expectations to the site contractors as well as receive updates on the status of environmental/regulatory issues.
+Information is shared via the SEMC with regard to environmental concerns, regulatory matters, SRS operational issues, and upcoming changes to improve the SRS environmental compliance program.

-- 4. SRS Regulatory Integration Team (SRIT) The DOE Savannah River office (DOESR), EPA Region IV and SCDHEC have formed the SRIT to effectively implement the regulatory integration process at SRS.
+- Environmental Quality Management Division (EQMD) The DOE-SR conducts a periodic meeting of the SRS contractors along with the DOE environmental staff to discuss issues relevant to EQMD.
+These discussions provide a forum for DOE to provide regulatory direction and expectations to the site contractors as well as receive updates on the status of environmental/regulatory issues. - 4.
+SRS Regulatory Integration Team (SRIT) The DOE Savannah River office (DOESR), EPA Region IV and SCDHEC have formed the SRIT to effectively implement the regulatory integration process at SRS.
 The SRIT identifies issues that are cross-cutting and require high-level agency agreement so that actions can be taken consistently across multiple programs.
-The SRIT commissions IPTs, designates a team lead, defines the overall scope, objective, and deliverables, and provides guidance to facilitate resolution of an issue or build upon an opportunity. - 5.
+The SRIT commissions Integrated Project Teams (IPT), designates a team lead, defines the overall scope, objective, and deliverables, and provides guidance to facilitate resolution of an issue or build upon an opportunity. - 5.
 Challenges, Opportunities, and Resolution (COR) Team The COR team consists of regulatory compliance representatives from each SRNS organization and major contractors that work on-site.
 The COR team discusses emerging compliance or implementation challenges and opportunities, and develops and coordinates resolution of challenges via IPTs.
 DOE EQMD is briefed on COR activities bi-weekly. - 6.
 Environmental Compliance Authorities ECAs are trained environmental professionals that are dedicated to specific projects and facilities at SRS.
 The ECAs assist projects in identifying potential environmental issues and solutions as well as provide regulatory updates and guidance to program staff.
 ECAs meet quarterly to discuss environmental issues and topics that have the potential to impact SRS facility operations. - 7.
-SRS Online Electronic Bulletin The SRS Online Electronic Bulletin is an electronic communications tool used by SRS management.
-The Bulletin is used by RI&ES to quickly provide information to employees on environmental matters, such as how to report spills and environmental issues, as well as communication of responsibilities for personnel and protection of the environment. - 8.
-SRS Operating Experience Program -The SRS Operating Experience Program implements a systematic review of the operating experiences (e.g., lessons learned) at SRS facilities, similar DOE complex facilities, and commercial nuclear industry facilities for the purpose of preventing events and eliminating recurring events. - Weekly and Monthly Reports A variety of reports (weekly, monthly, annually) are provided to customers, SRNS management, and SRS environmental professionals.
+SRS Operating Experience Program -The SRS Operating Experience Program implements a systematic review of the operating experiences (e.g., lessons learned) at SRS facilities, similar DOE complex facilities, and commercial nuclear industry facilities for the purpose of preventing events and eliminating recurring events. - 8.
+Weekly and Monthly Reports A variety of reports (weekly, monthly, annually) are provided to customers, SRNS management, and SRS environmental professionals.
 These reports indicate compliance status, activities completed, upcoming regulatory visits, regulatory changes and published documents.